Recreating the Country

 PictureThe beautiful Gold Dust Wattle is a member of the Mimosa Family.

-Local People you can ask:
+Local People with local knowledge you can ask:

-• Landcare.
-If you don't know about Landcare then I would recommend it very highly.
-It has done an enormous amount of the heavy lifting to put trees back on farms.
-Landcare has provided free advice, equipment and networking over the past 30 years.
-They have regular meetings with interesting guest speakers and they're always pleased to meet new people with an interest in the local environment.
+Landcare has provided free advice, equipment and networking over the past 35 years.
+They have regular meetings with interesting guest speakers, and they're always pleased to meet new people with an interest in the local environment

 PictureThe dense grey leafed Fragrant Salt-bush is a member of the Amaranth Family.